 Geis Memorial Award

 This award offers $15,000 to fund dissertation research in the Psychology of Women by an advanced doctoral candidate.

 These grants are awarded to doctoral psychology students to support feminist research on the psychology of women and gender.

-Laura Brown Award
+Laura Brown Award (Section IV)

 This award is given to a psychologist who has made outstanding contributions in advancing lesbian and bisexual women's psychology in the areas of scholarship, teaching, practice, and/or activism.

 Pioneer Award (Section V)

 This award recognizes an Asian Pacific feminist who embraces the mission of Div.
 35 and Section V in her professional identity/work.

 In the Spirit of Indigenous wisdom and cultures, the awards for Div.
 35, Section VI recognize those members or allies of the section of the Native community who perpetuate Indigenous ways of knowing.
 Those who fuel the fires of scientific knowledge and weave the threads of the community together in ways that honor and sustain the legacy we each represent.